Our Story and Our Purpose

 Our Story

 On April 12, 1982, a formal meeting was held at Hilltop Free Will Baptist Church in Fuquay-Varina, North Carolina for the purpose of starting a new college.
 Two major philosophical issues became the focal point of discussion about the future of Free Will Baptists.
 One was the training of ministerial students and the other was the training of teachers for Christian Day Schools.
-Numerous appeals had been made by concerned pastors to key leadership men for adjustments in the training approach and philosophy being taught in these two areas in our denominational college, but the appeals did not seem to be effective.
 This gave rise to talk about beginning a new college that would offer Free Will Baptists a philosophy of ministry that reflected these concerns.

 Seventy-eight men registered their attendance at the meeting at Hilltop Free Will Baptist Church.
 Gene Parisher, who pastored in Hampton, Virginia, was something of the moderator pro-tem for the meeting.
 After extensive discussion, there were two things that finally emerged.
 It became the consensus that a new college was needed and so a motion was offered and passed to begin a new college.
 The other was the selection of a steering committee to begin work on its establishment.